 "The Atlantic City Luxury Sales Tax applies to the receipts from specified retail sales within Atlantic City, including sales of alcoholic beverages for on-premises consumption; cover, minimum, or entertainment charges; room rental in hotels, inns, rooming, or boarding houses; hiring of rolling chairs, beach chairs, and cabanas; and tickets of admission within Atlantic City...
 The rate of tax is 3% on sales of alcoholic beverages sold by the drink and 9% on other taxable sales.
 The maximum combined Atlantic City rate and New Jersey State sales tax rate (excluding the State occupancy fee) may not exceed 13% effective July 15, 2006.
-The State sales tax rate is reduced to the extent that the city rate exceeds 7%, and the maximum combined Atlantic City rate and New Jersey rate may not exceed 13%.
-Formerly, the maximum combined Atlantic City rate and the New Jersey sales tax rate could not exceed 12%."
+The State sales tax rate is reduced to the extent that the city rate exceeds 7%, and the maximum combined Atlantic City rate and New Jersey sales tax rate could not exceed 12%."

-Figure 1 shows the Atlantic City Luxury Tax collections from January 2005 through March 2014.
-The most recent month showed an increase in Atlantic City Luxury Tax collections from \$2.7 in March of 2013 to \$2.9 million in March of 2014.
+Figure 1 shows the Atlantic City Luxury Tax collections from January 2005 through June 2014.
+Figure 1 reveals that while April (down \$0.3 million) and June (down \$0.6 million) were down compared to 2013, May (up \$0.9 million) was up rather significantly.
 The graph shows the seasonal nature of the destination (and the tax), with more tax generated in the summer months, the historically busy months for the tourist destination of Atlantic City.
-While this tax has been trending upward over the most recent three years under examination in the chart, that trend is difficult to discern given this seasonal nature.
-The growth in the peak period (summer) months has been particularly notable.
+While this tax has been trending upward over the most recent four years under examination in the chart, that trend is difficult to discern given this seasonal nature.
+The growth in the peak period (summer) months has been particularly notable, barring the most recent June figures.
+Likely, the nearly 30% decline in convention delegates reported by the Atlantic City Convention and Visitors Authority (ACCVA) played a role in June.
+Figure 2 presents the year over year change on a monthly basis for the same study period.
+The most recent three months were mixed, with April and June showing declines of 9% and 17% from the prior year while May showed a significant increase of nearly 32%.
+Unlike June, May saw an 80% increase in convention delegates according to the ACCVA.
+Figure 1: Atlantic City Luxury Tax Collections, January 2005 through June 2014, \$millions